tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-a-user-group-experiment-open.md

 </p>

 <p style="padding-left: 30px;">
   Jeff gave us a demo of SQL Prompt, which was great.
-Every time he mentioned a feature, I nodded and thought, “Yep, that's my favorite feature.”
+Every time he mentioned a feature, I nodded and thought, "Yep, that's my favorite feature."
 Then I realized, they can't all be my favorite.
 But they are.
 </p>

 As a user group leader, this was one of the best things I've done yet.
 It was inspiring to hear from members of the community that hadn't spoken before.
 It was fun to hear about multiple topics in one night, too.